Brutal storm keeping frigid grip on much of Northeast as Buffalo struggles to cope

 Concerns about rolling blackouts across eastern states subsided Sunday after PJM Interconnection said its utilities could meet the day's peak electricity demand.
 The mid-Atlantic grid operator had called for its 65 million consumers to conserve energy amid the freeze Saturday.

-Some 1,600 U.S, flights had already been cancelled as of 10 a.m.
-ET, according to FlightAware.com.

-Storm-related deaths were reported in recent days all over the country: 12 in Erie County, New York, ranging in age from 26 to 93 years old, and another in Niagara County where a 27-year-old man was overcome by carbon monoxide after snow blocked his furnace; 10 in Ohio, including an electrocuted utility worker and those killed in multiple car crashes; six motorists killed in crashes in Missouri, Kansas and Kentucky; a Vermont woman struck by a falling branch; an apparently homeless man found amid Colorado's subzero temperatures; and a woman who fell through Wisconsin river ice.
+Storm-related deaths were reported in recent days all over the country, including a 27-year-old man in Niagara County, New York, who was overcome by carbon monoxide after snow blocked his furnace; 10 dead in Ohio, including a utility worker who was electrocuted and several people killed in multiple car crashes; six motorists killed in crashes in Missouri, Kansas and Kentucky; a Vermont woman struck by a falling branch; an apparently homeless man found amid Colorado's subzero temperatures; and a woman who fell through Wisconsin river ice.

-In Jackson, Mississippi, city officials on Christmas Day announced residents must now boil their drinking water due to water lines bursting in the frigid temperatures.
+Cold weather extended deep into the South, and officials in Jackson, Mississippi, announced on Christmas Day that residents must now boil their drinking water due to water lines bursting in the frigid temperatures.

 for more features.